codeEmpress1/codeEmpress1/README.md

 - 👋 Hi, I’m @codeEmpress1
 - 👀 I’m interested in the following stacks python/django, nodeJS, react, react native and everything in between.
-The goal is to be a world class full stack developer.
+The goal is to be a world-class full stack developer.
 - 🌱 I’m currently learning advanced react.
 - 💞️ I’m looking to collaborate on interesting projects and also solve some crazy data structure and algorithm challenges to get better!
 - 📫 You can reach via mail @halof.halima@gmail.com or message me on whatsapp @+2348132721084